ONLINE HELP

 HDeactivateFilter(ORDER)

-Note: HFilter is easier to use than the previous methods.
+Note: The HFilter function is more flexible than the previous methods.
 It can also be used to manage more filter capabilities.
 For more details, see the online help about HFilter.

 To loop through the data file using a filter via a query: